-It may take a full-time student 4 years to earn a project management degree online.
-For master’s and MBA programs, it may take a full-time student about 1 to 2 years beyond that.
+It may take a full time student four years to earn a project management degree online.
+For master’s and MBA programs, it may take a full time student about one to two years beyond that.

-Yet several things affect program length.
-One is whether you have any transfer credits that could reduce your course load.
+Yet many things affect program length.
+One is if you have any transfer credits that could reduce your course load.
 Another is how many courses you can take each semester.

 HOW MUCH DOES A PROJECT MANAGEMENT DEGREE COST?